signalfx/lambda-python/README.rst

     # sending counter metric with no dimension
     signalfx_lambda.send_counter('database_calls', 1)

-Adding custom tracing to the Lambda function
+Adding manual tracing to the Lambda function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Custom instrumentation can be added to trace critical parts of your handler
+Manual instrumentation can be added to trace critical parts of your handler
 function.

 ::